What is GAP insurance and why would you need it?

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Gap insurance is an optional auto insurance coverage that will ensure a financed car is paid off in the case of a total loss.
-It pays the “gap” amount between what you owe on a car, and the actual cash value of the automobile.
+GAP insurance is an optional auto insurance coverage that will ensure a financed car is paid off in the case of a total loss.
+It pays the “gap” amount between what you owe on a car and the actual cash value of the automobile.
 So why would someone need this type of insurance?
-Let’s consider some example of where gap insurance is a good idea.
+Let’s consider some examples of where GAP insurance is a good idea.